 - Where the Provider has committed a material breach of any of its obligations under this Agreement and the material breach is capable of remedy and the Provider shall have failed to remedy it within such period specified in a written notice to the Provider specifying the material breach and requiring its remedy.
-(A material breach would include but is not limited to any ruling by the Nottingham City Safeguarding Children Partnership, Ofsted or other competent authority that the Provider and/or its staff have been engaged in actions or behaviours that put at risk the safeguarding or welfare of children in its provision, not just those accessing the early years entitlements); - Or the material breach is not capable of remedy. - Where the Provider shall (i) have offered or given or agreed to give to any person any gift or consideration of any kind as an inducement or reward for doing, or forbearing to do, or for having done or refrained from doing any action in relation to the obtaining for execution of this Agreement or any other agreement with the Local Authority; or (ii) for showing or forbearing to show, favour or disfavour to any person in relation to this Agreement or any other agreement with the Local Authority or if any like acts shall have been done by any person employed by the Provider or acting on the Provider's behalf (whether with or without the knowledge of the Provider); or (iii) if in relation to any contract with the Local Authority the Provider or any person employed by the Provider or acting on the Provider's behalf shall have committed any offence under the Bribery Act 2010 or any amendment of them; or (iv) shall have given any fee or reward the receipt of which is an offence under section 117(2) of the Local Government Act 1972. - o In the circumstances specified in clause 8.11 following the service of a Notice to Suspend.
+(A material breach would include but is not limited to any ruling by the Nottingham City Safeguarding Children Partnership, Ofsted or other competent authority that the Provider and/or its staff have been engaged in actions or behaviours that put at risk the safeguarding or welfare of children in its provision, not just those accessing the early years entitlements); - Or the material breach is not capable of remedy. - Where the Provider shall (i) have offered or given or agreed to give to any person any gift or consideration of any kind as an inducement or reward for doing, or forbearing to do, or for having done or refrained from doing any action in relation to the obtaining for execution of this Agreement or any other agreement with the Local Authority; or (ii) for showing or forbearing to show, favour or disfavour to any person in relation to this Agreement or any other agreement with the Local Authority; or (ii) for showing or forbearing to show, favour or disfavour to any person in relation to this Agreement or any other agreement with the Local Authority or if any like acts shall have been done by any person employed by the Provider or acting on the Provider's behalf (whether with or without the knowledge of the Provider); or (iii) if in relation to any contract with the Local Authority the Provider or any person employed by the Provider or acting on the Provider's behalf shall have committed any offence under the Bribery Act 2010 or any amendment of them; or (iv) shall have given any fee or reward the receipt of which is an offence under section 117(2) of the Local Government Act 1972. - $\circ~$ In the circumstances specified in clause 8.11 following the service of a Notice to Suspend.